jmespath/jmespath.py/docs/specification.rst

 the JSON document, than a ``null`` value is returned.

-From the grammar rule listed above identifiers can be one of more characters, including numbers.
-A number is used to extract the value associated with the numeric identifier.
-It is **not** used to access a list element.
-The ``index-expression`` is used to access list elements.
+From the grammar rule listed above identifiers can be one of more characters, and must start with ``A-Za-z_``.

 An identifier can also be quoted.
-This is necessary when an identifier has characters not specified in the ``char`` grammar rule.
-In this situation, an identifier is specified with a double quote, followed by a number of characters, followed by a double quote.
+This is necessary when an identifier has characters not specified in the ``unquoted-string`` grammar rule.
+In this situation, an identifier is specified with a double quote, followed by any number of ``unescaped-char`` or ``escaped-char`` characters, followed by a double quote.
+The ``quoted-string`` rule is the same grammar rule as a JSON string, so any valid string can be used between double quoted, include JSON supported escape sequences, and six character unicode escape sequences.

+Note that any identifier that does not start with ``A-Za-z_`` **must** be quoted.

 Examples
 --------